manishcodes24/irproject/README.md

 3. Install the required dependencies by running: `pip install -r requirements.txt`
 4. Run the `main.py` script.
 5. The script will prompt you to confirm whether all the data files are in .txt format.
 Enter 'yes' or 'no'.
 6. If you enter 'yes' or 'y', the script will parse the text files and build dictionaries.
-Once finished, it will generate an output file named `parser_output.txt` in the project folder.
+Once finished, it will generate an output file named `parser_output.txt`,`forward_index.txt` and `inverted_index.txt` in the project folder.
 7. If you enter 'no' or 'n', the script will remind you to ensure all files in the specified folder path are in .txt format before proceeding.

 ## Project Structure